-While they must be a true reflection of your firm, they must also differentiate your firm from your competitor-colleagues.
-And you will want them to be as persuasive as possible to carry visitors along your Client-Attracting Pathway.
+While they must be a true reflection of your firm, your messaging should differentiate your firm from your competitor-colleagues.
+And you will want to be as persuasive as possible to carry visitors along your Client-Attracting Pathway.

 That will bring you the number of new requests you want.

-This is not always common-sense, as the "we're friendly" problem shows.
+This is not always amenable to common-sense, as the "we're friendly" problem shows.